 Note: Students who have not passed the normal prerequisite may be admitted with approval from the Head of Department.

-ENGL 342 Digital Literature: Technologies of Storytelling
+ENGL 342 Digital Literature: Technologies of Storvtelling

-A survey of digital literature that applies narrative theory to digital fiction and poetry, interactive fictions, multi-user discourses, and story-driven games.
+NO 0.15 EFTS OL, OC 18 points A survey of digital literature that applies narrative theory to digital fiction and poetry, interactive fictions, multi-user discourses, and story-driven games.